About Ocular Brachytherapy

 • Pediatric Ambulatory Care Center (PACC)

-Take the B elevators to the 9th floor.
+Take the B elevator to the 9th floor.

 Your doctor or nurse will tell you where to go for your procedure.

 After you check in, you will meet with your nurse.
-Tell them the dose of any medications (including patches and creams) you took after midnight and the time you took them.
+Tell them the dose of any medicines (including patches and creams) you took after midnight and the time you took them.

 During your procedure